pythonglobal-variablesfastapibackground-taskstarlette

 • Option 1

 You could store the custom class object to the app instance, which allows you to store arbitrary extra state using the generic the app.state attribute, as demonstrated here, as well as here and here.
-To access the app.state attribute, and subsequently the object, outside the main file (for instance, from a routers submodule that uses APIRouter), you could use the Request object, as demonstrated in this answer (i.e., using request.app.state).
-You could either use a startup event (as shown here) to initialize the object, but since it is now deprecated (and might be removed in future versions), you could instead use a lifespan function.
+To access the app.state dictionary, and subsequently the variable/object that you stored into state, outside the main application file (for instance, try accessing it from a routers submodule that uses APIRouter), you could use the Request object, as demonstrated in this answer (i.e., using request.app.state).
+You could either use a startup event (as shown here) to initialize the object, but since it is now deprecated (and might be removed from future versions), you could instead use a lifespan function.

 Example